CSS-Tricks/AnythingSlider-Themes/README.markdown

 ## Change Log

+### Version 1.3

+* Updated css files to prevent problems with using the navigation in IE8, as per AnythingSlider [issue #206](https://github.com/ProLoser/AnythingSlider/issues/206).
+Even though it doesn't appear to be a problem, better to make the change anyway :P

 ### Version 1.2

 * Added overflow properties to every theme to prevent the flash of unstyled content (FOUC).